RNAB100/Learning_Pytorch/README.md

-This is for learning Pytorch library to implement neural netwroks
+This is for learning Pytorch library to implement neural networks